discourse/discourse_docker/README.md

 We strongly recommend you have ssh access to your running containers, this allows you very easily take a sneak peek at internals.
 The simplest way to gain access is:

 1. Run a terminal as root
-2. cd `~/.ssh`
-3. `ssh-key-gen`
+1. `ssh-keygen -b 2048 -t rsa -N "" -C "root's unprotected key" -f ~root/.ssh/id_rsa`
-4. paste the contents of `id_rsa.pub` into your templates (see placeholder in samples)
+1. Paste the contents of `~root/.ssh/id_rsa.pub` into your templates (see placeholder `YOUR_SSH_KEY` in samples)
-5. bootstrap and run your container
+1. Bootstrap and run your container
-6. `./launcher ssh my_container`
+1. `./launcher ssh my_container`

 ### Security

-Directory permissions in Linux are SID based, if your SIDs on the host do not match the SIDs in the guest, permissions will mismatch.
-On clean installs you can ensure they are in sync by looking at `/etc/passwd` and `/etc/group`, the Discourse account will have the SID 1000.
+Directory permissions in Linux are UID/GID based, if your numeric IDs on the host do not match the IDs in the guest, permissions will mismatch.
+On clean installs you can ensure they are in sync by looking at `/etc/passwd` and `/etc/group`, the Discourse account will have UID 1000.